X

 DUE PROCESS:

-On ocassion, the parents and the school district may not be able to come to agreement as to what is best for the child.
+On ocassion, members of the IEP team may not be able to come to agreement as to what is best for your child, even after trying to come to agreement throught the ADR process.
 Special education law provides specific steps for resolving those conflicts.
-It is always a good idea to try to resolve things at the lowest level possible.
-If you haven't spoken to the Special Education Director in your district, you are encouraged to give them a call to express your concerns (phone list).
 If you continue to disagree, you may file for Due Process.
-Due Process is a system for increasing levels of intervention in resolving the conflict.
-Please visit the Office of Administrative Hearings website to download the Mediation or Due Process form.
-Also available from the Office of Administrative Hearings is a Free/Reduced Cost Special Education Attorney Advocate List.
+Due Process is a system in which people from the State Department of Education step in to assist with resolving the conflict.
+Please visit the Office of Administrative Hearings website for access to the Due Process Guide or to download the Mediation or Due Process forms.

 COMPLAINTS:

-If a parent feels his or her rights or the rights of their child have been violated by the district or an employee of the district, the parent has a right to file a complaint.
-A complaint may be filed with the District Complaint Resolution Office.
-If not resolved, or if the parent chooses not to file the complaint with the district, a complaint can be filed directly with the California Department of Education using this form.
+If you feel your rights or the rights of your child have been violated by the district or an employee of the district, you have a right to file a complaint.
+A complaint may be filed with the school district Complaint Resolution department.
+If not resolved, or if the parent chooses not to file the complaint with the district, a complaint can be filed directly with the California Department of Education using the form below.

 Request for Complaint Investigation